cs-canigo/build-your-own-radar/README.md

 Our radar expects a div with id radarctti for it to be displayed.
 Add the following snippet to the html page where you want your radar to be displayed:

 `<div id="radarctti" class="container-radar"></div>`

-**NOTE:** Custom CSS looks like not used at the moment.
-Figure out what we miss.

 **NOTE:** Consider using CDN if you are satisfied with the result and think the radar data will not change in a while.
 See: